-Americans, especially young Americans, are becoming more active in social justice movements, and this kind of activism can translate into a major and therefore, a career.
+This field of study is constantly evolving.
+Americans, especially young Americans, are becoming more active in social justice movements.
+You may not know it, but this kind of activism can translate into a major and therefore, a career.
 Some students may be surprised to hear that they can major in something that supports their activism.
 However, a number of colleges offer unique social majors that can help you change the world.

-This is a sampling of such majors.
-However, if you have a cause that is of particular interest to you, browse through some majors to see how that might translate into a field of study, and then a career.
+This is a sampling of social justice majors.
+However, if you have a cause that is of particular interest to you, follow your interests!
+You can browse through some majors to see how that might translate into a field of study, and further, a career!

-What is it: Often placed under the umbrella of Criminal Justice studies, Juvenile Justice or Corrections focuses on the workings of the justice and corrections systems in America.
-Core classes focus on ethics and research, and electives include classes such as Female Offenders, Exploring the Death Penalty, and Delinquency Interventions.
+What is it: Often placed under the umbrella of Criminal Justice Studies, Juvenile Justice or Corrections focuses on the workings of the justice and corrections systems in America.
+Core classes focus on ethics and research; electives include classes such as Female Offenders, Exploring the Death Penalty, and Delinquency Interventions.
 Graduates can, of course, pursue careers within the criminal justice system.
 They can also work in public policy, or within certain departments of the government such as the CIA and the DEA.

 What is it: Sometimes also known as Gender and Sexuality Studies, or even Feminist, Gender, and Sexuality studies, this major allows you to study the history, biology, sociology, health, and politics of sexuality.
 Graduates of such a major can pursue careers in related non-profit groups, counseling, research, academia, public health, law, and more.
 Elective classes include The Philosophy of Sex and Love, Medieval Misogyny, and Queer Literature.